 President Lula tells Al Jazeera world leaders must engage in direct talks with Tehran.

-The US and Russia had warned that the chances of success were weak.
-But before the talks, Tehran signalled a willingness to listen to any proposals.
+The US and Russia had warned that the chances of success were weak but on Sunday, Erdogan postponed a trip to Azerbaijan to join the negotiations.

 Iran has previously been reluctant to allow its stockpile of uranium to leave the country before receiving the nuclear fuel, saying that the exchange must take place simultaneously inside the country.